cosmos/gaia/README.md

 ### ⚡ — Documentation & Introduction
 ___

-You can find an introduction to the Cosmos Hub and how to use gaia as a delegator, validator or node operator as well as how governance on the Cosmos Hub works in the [documentation](https://hub.cosmos.network/main/hub-overview/overview.html).
+You can find an introduction to the Cosmos Hub and how to use the `gaiad` binary as a delegator, validator or node operator as well as how governance on the Cosmos Hub works in the [documentation](https://hub.cosmos.network/main/hub-overview/overview.html).

 <br/>